top of page

 DIVERSITY STATEMENT

-I grew up in Minneapolis, Minnesota which afforded me the opportunity to be raised alongside diverse populations and see the benefit of multiple cultural perspectives in the classroom.
-I was fortunate enough to be brought up in a school district that embraced their diversity, and actively sought for the students to gain a broader perspective in their surroundings.
-While I identify as a CIS white male, I recognise the privilege I have received and focus my energy on using my privileged to help elevate the voices of others.
+I grew up in Minneapolis, Minnesota, which gave me the opportunity to be raised alongside diverse populations and to see the benefit of multiple cultural perspectives in the classroom.
+I was fortunate to attend a school district that embraced diversity and actively sought to provide students with a broader perspective on their surroundings.
+While I identify as a cisgender white male, I recognize the privilege I have received and focus my energy on using this privilege to help elevate the voices of others.

-I am fortunate to have started my teaching career at the University of Minnesota Morris (UMM) the liberal arts college for the University of Minnesota system.
-By percentage, UMM is the most diverse school in the University of Minnesota system, and has afforded me the opportunity to work alongside and grow as an educator among a diverse group of students.
-I have the privilege to participate in events through the UMM Diversity Equity and Inclusion office (DEI) which helps to further my personal and professional development as an educator, and continue to allow me to serve as an effective ally in the drive for social justice.
+I am fortunate to have started my teaching career at the University of Minnesota Morris (UMM), the liberal arts college within the University of Minnesota system.
+By percentage, UMM is the most diverse school in the University of Minnesota system and has given me the opportunity to work alongside and grow as an educator among a diverse group of students.
+Additionally, UMM is a Native American Non-Tribal Serving Institution, where 33.6% of students are Indigenous.
+Because of this, I have the privilege of participating in events through the UMM Diversity, Equity, and Inclusion (DEI) office, which helps further my personal and professional development as an educator and allows me to serve as an effective ally in the drive for social justice.
+Additionally, I am currently enrolled in the Equity Certificate program run by the University of Minnesota.
+This training provides me with the tools to be a more effective educator while helping to uplift underrepresented student communities.

-Observing the canon of western theatre, it is undeniably white.
-In my coursework, I strive to find playwrights and historians that break this trend.
+In observing the canon of Western theatre, it is undeniably white.
+In my coursework, I strive to find playwrights and historians who break this trend.
 In my Fundamentals of Design course, I choose plays that uplift marginalized voices, such as The Thanksgiving Play by Larissa Fasthorse.
-This play tackles the problematic approaches to the celebration and artistic representation/appropriation that is associated with Thanksgiving.
-Not only is this an approachable play for young designers to analyze, it also spurs strong conversations among students about their understanding and prior education of the holiday during the analysis phase of the process.
+This play tackles the problematic approaches to the celebration and artistic representation/appropriation associated with Thanksgiving.
+Not only is this an approachable play for young designers to analyze, but it also sparks strong conversations among students about their understanding and prior education of the holiday during the analysis phase of the process.

-Finally, through my work as Program Director of the Minneapolis Green Theatre Alliance, we have sought to include workshops that promote DEI initiatives.
-As an organization we believe that we cannot have climate justice without properly giving everyone an equitable place at the table.
+In my work as Program Director of the Minneapolis Green Theatre Alliance, we have worked to include workshops that promote DEI initiatives.
+As an organization, we believe that we cannot have climate justice without ensuring everyone has an equitable place at the table.

 Diversity Statement